swift-server/sswg/README.md

 ## Meeting Time

-The SSWG meets on the 1st and 3rd Thursday of every month at 9:30AM PT (USA Pacific)
+The SSWG meets on the 1st and 3rd Wednsday of every month at 9:00AM PT (USA Pacific)

 ## Meeting Notes